-Management's Discussion and Analysis For the three months ended July 31, 2021
+Management's Discussion and Analysis For the three and six months ended October 31, 2021

+Pursuant to the Royalty Purchase Agreement, the Company acquired a royalty interest on the Waterbury Lake / Cigar Lake Project.
+Production at the Cigar Lake mine was temporarily suspended by Cameco twice in 2020 due to precautionary measures taken with the increasing risks posed by the COVID-19 pandemic.
+An initial suspension was announced in March 2020 with the operations moving to care and maintenance in April.
+In September 2020, the Cigar Lake mine was safely restarted.
+Cameco announced in December 2020 that production at the Cigar Lake mine was temporarily suspended again as a precautionary measure with a negative trend in the pandemic in Saskatchewan which created increased uncertainty for the continuous operation of the mine due to access to qualified operational personnel.
 As a result of the suspensions in production, Cameco has also stated it had experienced delays and deferrals in project work, including lower capital expenditures, which introduces potential risk to the production rate in 2022.
 Between May 13 and May 18, 2021, Cameco made a series of announcements of positive COVID tests at the Cigar Lake operation, citing that a total of five workers had tested positive at the site.
 Site-wide testing was announced on May 24, identifying a total of nine individuals that tested positive out of 294 tests.
 On May 28, 2021, Cameco announced that a vaccination program had been initiated at site, and that a further three positive tests had been returned during routine testing.
 Cameco did not announce any impact to production at the site as a result of the outbreak, indicating that the site continued to operate safely.
 In its management's discussion and analysis for the three and six months ended June 30, 2021, Cameco stated that the potential for post pandemic impacts on construction materials, equipment and labour remains uncertain and could further exacerbate production risk in future years.
+Cameco has introduced a mandatory vaccine requirement across all of it's operations and offices.